 - 1999 Dr. Ginny Higgins

 Dr. Higgins was Professor in the Department of Communication & Theatre from 1964 until her retirement in 2006.
-She taught a variety of classes that focused on ethnicity and gender, including Public Speaking, Interpersonal Communication, Group Discussion, Gender and Communication, Classroom Communication, and Contemporary Issues in Free Speech.
-For many years Dr. Higgins advised all the students who studied to be Speech, Theatre, and Debate teachers and taught the Methods course for the department.
+She served as Director of the Ethnic and Gender Studies Program from 1999 to 2006.
+Dr. Higgins taught a variety of classes that focused on ethnicity and gender, including Public Speaking, Interpersonal Communication, Group Discussion, Gender and Communication, Classroom Communication, and Contemporary Issues in Free Speech.
+For many years she advised all the students who studied to be Speech, Theatre, and Debate teachers and taught the Methods course for the department.
 She was chair of the university's AIDS Committee and was mainly responsible for bringing the AIDS Quilt to campus in November 2000.
 Ginny Higgins was the first person ever to receive the Outstanding College Teacher of Speech award from the Kansas Speech Communication Association twice.
-She is active as a community volunteer and served as Chairperson of the Lyon County Chapter of the American Red Cross.
-Dr. Higgins served as Director of the Ethnic and Gender Studies Program from 1999 to 2006.
+She was active as a community volunteer and served as Chairperson of the Lyon County Chapter of the American Red Cross.

 - 2000 Dr. Mary Headrick

-Dr. Headrick served in various capacities at ESU before her retirement in 1992.
-In her 27 years at ESU, she taught classes, supervised graduate students, was a counselor (Student Affairs, 1968-199), and served as the University's Affirmative Action Officer (1986-1992).
+Dr. Headrick served in various capacities in her 27 years at ESU before her retirement in 1992.
+She taught classes, supervised graduate students, was a counselor (Student Affairs, 1968-199), and served as the University's Affirmative Action Officer (1986-1992).
 From 1975 until 1981, she lectured part-time in the counselor education department and founded the Biofeedback Lab and the Women's Resource Center in the early 1970s.
 Additionally, Dr. Headrick established the Women's Resource Center, the Biofeedback Lab, and the Susan B. Anthony Scholarship, annually awarded to the ESU student who demonstrates a beneficial impact on the growth and education of women on the ESU campus, displays academic excellence and demonstrates financial need.